 Don’t jump right into doing a gallbladder cleanse.
-Always do a gastrointestinal cleanse beforehand, to help move and clean out the bowels, so that when you do the gallbladder cleanse, the stones can be easily eliminated.
+Always do a full digestive system cleanse beforehand, to help move and clean out the bowels, so that when you do the gallbladder cleanse, the stones can be easily eliminated.

 A colon irrigation (hydrotherapy) or coffee enemas any day during the preparation week is helpful to minimize any discomfort and nausea that may arise during the cleanse.

 There are many different ways out there that people have found, that can flush out the gallstones, but only a select few are safe.
 The safest products to use will always be something that is natural, and that contains ingredients that you can pronounce.
 If you are not sure of the contents of a medication or chemical, don’t put it in your body!

 Gallbladder Cleanse Protocol